RTNET-NETWORKS/RTMSG/README.md

 With RTMSG, you will be able to send messages to others users, while ciphering with their public keys.
 Every cipher operation is made by your client, on your computer.

-Public keys are send and stored to a database, where every user can access, so they can cipher messages with their peer's public key.
+Public keys are sent and stored to a database, where every user can access, so they can cipher messages with their peer's public key.

 Public keys are also used for authentication.